photograph

 The following poem is the poetic version of the Introduction to a collection of short stories that I will finish writing...one day...

 How does this explain iconic realism?
 Well, I was sitting in a church, watching two candles that people lit for a specific purpose, and I noticed how these candles seemed to take on the characteristics of playful humans.
-The candles were iconic representations of human need, sharing an inanimate form of delight in a setting that was meant to be serious, prayerful.
+The candles were iconic representations of human need, sharing an inanimate form of delight in a setting that was meant to be solemn and prayerful.
 This activity, in turn, captured my attention, brought me immediately to my knees, and lifted my heart to furtively pray for the two people who lit those wicks hours before I arrived.

 Two Candles Burning